-More Sample Mode
+More Sample Pad Parameters

 Follow the steps in the previous section to create a sample pad.
 An example of a good WAV file to use for a sample pad is \drums\Kick 1.wav.
 Press the INFO button to toggle between the Waveform screen and the Pad Parameters screen.
 Touch the buttons across the bottom of the parameters screen to access the various parameter pages for this pad.
 Use the control knob closest to the parameter name to change the value of a parameter.
-The table below describes the parameters available that are specific to a sample pad with a single sample loaded.